 Myth: You can prevent getting a cold or flu by taking Vitamin C or echinacea

 The facts: Some people swear by superdosing with this stuff, but there’s very little scientific evidence to support their efficacy.
 According to the Mayo Clinic, neither vitamin C nor echinacea will prevent the average person from catching a cold or flu.
 Researchers do cautiously refer to some studies that show taking either before the onset of symptoms may shorten their duration.
-And did you know certain foods have medicinal properties?
-Add these 20 Amazing Healing Foods to your shopping list.
+While you’re at it, read why 9 In 10 Americans Are Deficient in Vitamin C.

 Myth: Starve a fever to get well

 The facts: Feed a cold, starve a fever?
 If you ever have, eject that old wives’ saying from your brain.
 Why?
 Because it’s exactly the opposite of what your body needs.
 A fever is completely unrelated to your food intake, so by not eating, you’ll just be adding hunger to your list of discomforts.
 Your best bet is to drink more fluids to replace those you’ve lost and to maintain your normal calorie intake to boost your immune system.

 The facts: Grandma was looking out for you with this warning, but sadly, she was wrong.
 Cold weather makes you cold, but it doesn’t cause a cold.
 Both the common cold and the flu are viruses, and they’re not hanging out in the wintry air but in other humans and the surfaces they touch.
 That said, a change in temp can help alleviate some respiratory symptoms of cold and flu.
 Try taking a shower, stepping into a sauna or using a cold-air humidifier.